Travellers’ Times set to go independent and GRT led after “amazing” Lottery funding award

 In the final year of the project, some of the Gypsy, Roma and Traveller trainees will be recruited to shadow Rural Media and Travellers’ Times staff to learn skills vital to the Travellers’ Times survival as an independent organisation.
 These skills will include journalism, film making, fund-raising, marketing and commercial skills and project management.
 Again, this will be paid work.

-Recruitment of the first cohort of TT Vision trainees will start in late Autumn, 2021.
+Recruitment of the first cohort of TT Vision trainees will start in Spring 2022.
 Further details on the training and placements and full details on how to apply will be released soon.
 Watch this space!

 (Stock picture (c) Natasha Quarmby/Fields of Light)